m-lab/website/_pages/tests/glasnost.md

 # Glasnost

 **Glasnost was decommissioned on 07/7/2017.
-However, the source code, data and data analysis code is still available at the link provided below.**
+However, the source code, data, and data analysis code is still available at the link provided below.**

 Glasnost attempted to detect whether your Internet service provider (ISP) was performing application-specific traffic shaping.
 Glasnost allowed a user to test whether an ISP was throttling or blocking email, HTTP, SSH, Flash Video, and P2P applications such as BitTorrent.